dakom/pure3d-typescript/README.md

 * A full game engine (bring your own physics, sound, input, particle emitters, etc.)
 * Bleeding edge / state of the art (e.g. GLTF extensions at the proposal stage are not on the radar)
+* An absolute performance beast on the GLTF side (small sacrifices are made to support the immutable approach)

 ## What it hopes to be later:

 * WebGL 2 added functionality / speed gains
-* Supporting more GLTF extensions, lighting and shadow techniques, etc.
+* Supporting more GLTF extensions, lighting and shadow techniques, post-processing filters, etc.
 * Some more simple helpers to make piecing together an engine easier (e.g. get bounding boxes, drawInstanced, etc.)

 ## Story behind it